-If you need to be hospitalized in a non-Plan facility, the Plan should be notified within 48 hours following your admission, unless it was not reasonably possible to notify the Plan within that time.
-If you are hospitalized in a non-Plan facility and if the Plan believes your care can be better provided in a Plan hospital, you will be transferred when medically feasible with any ambulance charges covered in full.
+Emergencies within our service area: If you are in an emergency situation within our service area, please follow the above steps under "What to do in case of emergency."
+If you need to be hospitalized, we must be notified within 48 hours or on the first working day following the admission, unless it was not reasonably possible to notify us within that timeframe.
+If you are hospitalized in a non-Plan facility and your physician believes care can be better provided in a Plan facility, you will be transferred when medically feasible with any ambulance charges covered in full.
 Benefits are available for care from non-Plan providers in a medical emergency only if delay in reaching a Plan provider would result in death, disability or significant jeopardy to your condition.

-Any follow up care recommended by non-Plan providers must be prior authorized by the Plan, or provided by Plan providers.
+Any follow-up care recommended by non-Plan providers must be approved by us or provided by Plan providers.